Linaro/lava/doc/multinode.rst

 ``lava-wait-all <message-id> [<role>]``

-If data was sent by the other devices with the message, the key-value pairs will be printed one per line, prefixed with the device name and whitespace.
+If data was sent by the other devices with the message, the key-value pairs will be printed in the cache file(/tmp/lava_multi_node_cache.txt in default),each in one line, prefixed with the target name and a colon.

 Follows some examples for ``lava-send``, ``lava-wait`` and ``lava-wait-all``.